alen127/digital-songbook/README.md

 # About

-Digital Songbook is a very creatively named web application designed to help musicians organize and track the chords and songs they've learned.
+Digital Songbook is a very creatively named web application designed to help guitarists organize and track the chords and songs they've learned.

 It was made using ASP.NET MVC (with some bootstrap and jquery) and SQL Server for one of my university classes.